A Topological Approach to Unitary Spectral Flow via Continuous Enumeration of Eigenvalues: Summable Multisets

 \subsection{Countable multisets}

-Let $X$ be a nonempty set with a basepoint $x_0 \in X$.
-A \textit{multiset} in $X$ is understood naively as a subset of $X$, whose elements can be repeated more than once.
-For instance, the multiset $\{x,x\}^*$, where we use notation $\{\ldots\}^*$ to distinguish it from ordinary subsets of $X$, is considered to be different from $\{x\}^*$.
-We shall make use of the following multiset throughout the paper:
+Let $X$ be a set with a basepoint $x_0 \in X.$ A \textbi{multisubset} of $X$ is understood naively as a subset of $X,$ whose elements can be repeated more than once.
+For instance, the multisubset $\{x,x\}^*,$ where we use notation $\{\dots\}^*$ to distinguish it from ordinary subsets of $X,$ is considered to be different from $\{x\}^*.$ Let